CiaranWelsh/PokerX/lib/googletest/googlemock/docs/for_dummies.md

 but designed with C++'s specifics in mind.
 It is your friend if any of the following problems is bothering you:

-*   You are stuck with a sub-optimal design and wish you had done more prototyping before it was too late, but prototyping in C++ is by no means "rapid".
+*   You are stuck with a sub-optimal design and wish you had game_ended more prototyping before it was too late, but prototyping in C++ is by no means "rapid".
 *   Your tests are slow as they depend on too many libraries or use expensive